Wesleyan-Media-Project/ad_goal_classifier/README.md

 To run the inference scripts, you first need to train a machine learning classification model.
 The training data is located [here](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/data/fbel_w_train.csv).
 Here is the [codebook](https://drive.google.com/drive/folders/1gx1hDxEON_ck_i49nhbFpGXFCRbCU5bM?usp=share_link) of the dataset.

 We prepare the training data which is then trained on a Random Forest Classification model (80/20 train/test split).
 First, run [`01_prepare_fbel.R`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/01_prepare_fbel.R) and [`02_create_training_data.py`](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/02_create_training_data.py) to prepare training data.
 Second, run script [`03_train_inference_2022.ipynb`](03_train_inference_2022.ipynb) to train the model on the training set, record performance on the test set, and make inference on uncoded 2022 datasets.
-Note that we train nine different binary classification models, one for each goal category.
+Performance has been printed out in this notebook.
+Note that in this script we train three binary classification models for the three most important goals, one for each goal category.

 In order to execute a Python script you can run the following command from your terminal from within the directory of the script replacing `file.py` with the file name of the script you want to run: